mapio/prettytable-mirror/README.md

 ##TUTORIAL ON HOW TO USE THE PRETTYTABLE 0.6+ API

+**  Note: This is a mirror of the prettytable repository available on Google Code.
+The original issue tracker can be found here: http://code.google.com/p/prettytable/issues/list **

 This tutorial is distributed with PrettyTable and is meant to serve as a "quick start" guide for the lazy or impatient.
 It is not an exhaustive description of the whole API, and it is not guaranteed to be